tango-controls/rfc/4/README.md

 The main purpose of an Attribute is to provide read and (optionally) write access to this quantity.

+In object oriented terminology, the Attribute corresponds to an instance variable (also called a field or a member) of a Device object.
+See [RFC 2/Device](/2) for the definition of the Device.

 ### Use Cases